clamsproject/mmif/docs/0.2.0/samples/bars-tones-slates/index.md

 ---
 layout: page
 title: MMIF Specification
-subtitle: Version $VERSION
+subtitle: Version 0.2.0
 ---

 # Example: Bars and Tones and Slates

-To see the full example scroll down to the end or open the [raw json file](bars-tones-slates.json).
+To see the full example scroll down to the end or open the [raw json file](raw.json).

 This is a minimal example that contains two media documents, one pointing at a video and the other at a transcript.
 For the first document there are two views, one with bars-and-tone annotations and one with slate annotations.
 For the second document there is one view with the results of a tokenizer.
 This example file, while minimal, has everything required by MMIF.